 Why this matters

-- In patients with regional CC who progress to metastatic disease, systemic chemotherapy offers median survival of <1 to 2 y.
+- In patients with regional CC who progress to metastatic disease, systemic chemotherapy offers median survival of

 - Although chemotherapy is the current treatment of choice, DRT may be more effective and safe in this patient population.